American Consumer Credit Counseling, Inc. vs Take Charge America (2026)

 Summary

-Both organizations are nonprofit NFCC-member agencies with A+ BBB ratings, but American Consumer Credit Counseling offers superior transparency with published pricing: $7/month for Debt Management Plans plus a $39 setup fee.
+Both organizations are nonprofit NFCC-member agencies with A+ BBB ratings, but American Consumer Credit Counseling offers more transparency context, with published pricing: $7/month for Debt Management Plans plus a $39 setup fee.
 Take Charge America requires phone contact for pricing details despite 35+ years of operation.
 American Consumer Credit Counseling has a higher customer satisfaction rating (4.7/5 from 35,854 reviews vs. 4.9/5 from 132 reviews), with more reliable feedback volume.
-Both negotiate creditor interest reductions and require 3-5 year commitments, but ACCC's transparent fee structure makes it the better choice for cost-conscious consumers.
+Both negotiate creditor interest reductions and require 3-5 year commitments, but ACCC's listed fee structure makes it the profile with more context for cost-conscious consumers.

 Side-by-Side Comparison